Damp (structural): History

 The issue of rising damp has been a concern since ancient times.
 The Roman architect Vitruvius referred to the problem of dampness rising up walls and advised on how to construct buildings to avoid the problem.

-Rising damp is widely referred to in Victorian literature and the Public Health Act of 1875 introduced the requirement for a damp-proof course in walls to prevent rising damp.
+Rising damp is widely referred to in Victorian literature and the Public Health Act 1875 introduced the requirement for a damp-proof course in walls to prevent rising damp.
 An entry in the British Medical Journal from 1872 describes the phenomenon of rising damp as follows:

 "Next we look, but in vain, for any signs of a damp proof course, or for any gratings to show that ventilation to the ground floor joists has not been forgotten.
 The results of the first two defects are visible enough in the house as it now exists, in the damp and green stains which are everywhere to be seen from the level of the ground to some two or three feet up the walls."
 Helps To Health, Sir Henry Burdett (1885), p.
 138.

 Even if the rising damp be arrested by what is technically called an impervious damp-proof course, it will be frequently found that this is built in the wall too near the ground line, so that the heavy rain besplatters the ground and splashes above it.
 As time rolls on the surface of the ground also becomes elevated, and this damp course is soon lost to sight.
 Attempts have been made to remedy this evil of porous bricks by the substitution of the hard blue bricks of Staffordshire; and then it may often be noticed that the wet has only struck, sailor-like, across the mortar-joints and chequered the inside walls like a tartan plaid.